Skip to content

 Strong's #1223 diá (a preposition) – a small word, but significant.
 Properly, across (to the other side), back-and-forth to go all the way through, "successfully across" ("thoroughly").
 1223 (diá) is also commonly used as a prefix and lend the same idea ("thoroughly," literally, "successfully" across to the other side).

-and the World has not known himself.
-The World as the "masculine" not "knowing himself," the feminine.
+and the Order/World has not known Himself.
+The Order/World as the "masculine" not "knowing himself," that is, where he is from.

 Adam "knew" Eve—his own self.
-But the World has not known Himself.
-He was within "the World" and the World was begotten through Her, but the World has not known Her.
+But the Order has not known Himself.
+He was within "the Order" and the Order was begotten through Her, but the Order has not known Her.